Cbot-XRPL/Xrpl-hashlips/README.md

 PINATA_JWT=QRFH#YOURTOKEN#$BRKJF
 GATEWAY_URL=your-gate-way-264.mypinata.cloud
 HOOK_SEED=VARRYOURSEEDOBVH
-IMAGE_BASE_URI=YOURIPFSBASEUIRIMAGEFOLDERAFTERYOURPINIT
+IMAGE_BASE_URI=ipfs://YOURIPFSBASEUIRIMAGEFOLDERAFTERYOURPINIT
-JSON_BASE_URI=YOURIPFSBASEUIRJSONFOLDERAFTERYOURPINIT
+JSON_BASE_URI=ipfs://YOURIPFSBASEUIRJSONFOLDERAFTERYOURPINIT

 ## Build and Upload Files

 Use the command in the terminal `npm run build` to build your image and JSON metadata files.
 You can then set the file you want to upload in the `config.js` file, either images or JSON.
-FIRST, set your folder upload to images in the `config.js`, then in the console run the command `npm run folder_upload`.
+FIRST, set your folder upload to images in the `config.js`, then in the console run the command `npm run folder_upload`(modify folderupload file to make sure right upload type).
 After the image folder is uploaded, collect the base path to your image folder and save it in the `.env` file as `IMAGE_BASE_URI`.
 Once you have saved the `IMAGE_BASE_URI`, in the console enter `npm run update_info` to fix your image path in all your metadata JSON files.
-Finally, once the metadata files are correct, you can set the folder upload in `config.js` to JSON and run `npm run folder_upload`.
+Finally, once the metadata files are correct, you can set the folder upload in `config.js` to JSON and run `npm run folder_upload`(delete bulk json prior).
 If you've done everything right, you should have all your images and metadata properly saved on IPFS.
 For use in a later step, add your `JSON_BASE_URI` to your `.env` file.